{{org_field_logo}}

 7.1 Final Salary Payments

-- Basic salary up to the last working day.
+- basic salary or wages due up to the termination date;

-- Payment for untaken statutory annual leave (if applicable).
+- payment for accrued but untaken statutory annual leave;

 7.3 Reference Requests